 Flights resume at Istanbul airport after plane crash kills 3

-Flights have resumed at an Istanbul airport after a Turkish airliner skidded off a runway, killing three people and injuring dozens
+Flights have resumed at an Istanbul airport after a Turkish airliner skidded off a runway, killing three people and injuring 180 others

-ISTANBUL -- Flights resumed Thursday at an Istanbul airport after a Turkish airliner skidded off a runway, killing three people and injuring dozens.
+ISTANBUL -- Flights resumed Thursday at an Istanbul airport after a Turkish airliner skidded off a runway, killing three people and injuring 180 others.

-Sabiha Gokcen Airport restarted operations around 4 a.m.
+Sabiha Gokcen Airport restarted operations at around 4 a.m.
 (0100 GMT) though delays and cancellations continued.

-On Wednesday evening, a Boeing 737 operated by Pegasus Airline landed from Izmir on Turkey's western coast during strong winds and heavy rain and overshot the runway.
-It skidded about 50-60 meters (yards) before it dropped into the ditch from a height of about 30 meters (98 feet), according to the city's governor, Ali Yerlikaya.
+On Wednesday evening, a Boeing 737 operated by low-cost Pegasus Airline landed from Izmir on Turkey's western coast during strong winds and heavy rain and overshot the runway.
+It skidded about 50 to 60 meters (165 to 200 feet) before it dropped into the ditch from a height of about 30 meters (98 feet), according to the city's governor, Ali Yerlikaya.

 Yerlikaya, speaking early Thursday, said all those injured were stable and four people showed “medium” injury levels.